 Features

-No CLI framework would be complete without a flag parser.
-We've built a custom one from years of experimentation that we feel consistently handles user input flexible enough for the user to be able to easily use the CLI in ways they expect, but without compromising strictness guarantees to the developer.
+No CLI framework is complete without a flag parser.
+We've built a custom flag parser from years of experimentation that we feel is flexible enough to make an easy, predictable user experience but without compromising type safety for the developer.

 Configurable Topic Separators